Last updated on November 8th, 2024 at 05:50 pm

 The Highly Sensitive Person – Elaine N. Aron

 If you’re an empath, you’re probably a highly sensitive person too.
-This book will help you understand how that can manifest and how you can take care of yourself.
+The Highly Sensitive Person will help you understand how that can manifest and how you can take care of yourself.
 It’s definitely a top pick if you’re looking for one of the best books for empaths.

 The Highly Sensitive Person will give you tips on how to treat yourself with kindness and understanding when you’re feeling overwhelmed.
 It also points out the positives of being a highly sensitive person (it’s definitely not all negative)!